tom-mi/iBrew/distro/README.md_parts/README_part4.md

 For more information on [JSON used by domoticz!](https://www.domoticz.com/wiki/Domoticz_API/JSON_URL's)

+Next step is creating and filling in buttons actions using either script:// or iBrew JSON Rest API!...

 ### HomeKit ~ HomeBridge

 Yes, you can!
 Connect your iKettle or Smarter Coffee to HomeKit... just follow the following steps!